-(a) before the expiry of the period specified for requesting a review under regulation 38(2)(h)(ii), (b) where a review has been requested under regulation 42(1), before the enforcement authority has served notice of its decision under regulation 42(2)(c), and (c) where the enforcement authority has served a notice of its decision under regulation 42(2)(c) confirming the penalty notice, before the expiry of the period within which the landlord may appeal to the First-tier Tribunal.
+(a) before the expiry of the period specified for requesting a review under regulation 38(2)(h)(ii), (b) where a review has been requested under regulation 42(1), before the enforcement authority has served notice of its decision under regulation 42(2)(c) and (c) where the enforcement authority has served a notice of its decision.

+42(2)(c), and (c) where the enforcement authority has served a notice of its decision under regulation 42(2)(c) confirming the penalty notice, before the expiry of the period within which the landlord may appeal to the First-tier Tribunal.